Frequently Asked Questions (FAQ)

 - Any data offered by MalwareBazaar is served as it is on best effort

-- MalwareBazaar can not be held liable for any false positive or damage caused by the use of the website or the datasets provided
+- MalwareBazaar can not be held liable for any false positives or damage caused by the use of the website or the datasets provided

 - Any submission to MalwareBazaar will be treated and shared under TLP:WHITE and under Creative Commons No Rights Reserved (CC0)